Pimco urges dismissal of 'Bond King' Bill Gross' lawsuit

 Saying the billionaire known as the "Bond King" should cease engaging in "reputational warfare," Pacific Investment Management Co said co-founder Bill Gross' lawsuit accusing it of driving him out so others could divvy up his bonus should be thrown out.

-Gross' departure from Newport Beach, California-based Pimco followed months of negative reports about his management style, as well as weak performance at Pimco Total Return, which he had built into the world's largest bond fund by assets.
+Gross' departure from Newport Beach, California-based Pimco followed months of negative reports about his management style, as well as weak performance at Pimco Total Return (PTTRX.O), which he had built into the world's largest bond fund by assets.

 "The complaint, parts of which read more like a screenplay than a court pleading, uses irrelevant and false personal attacks on Mr. Gross's former colleagues in an apparent effort to distract attention from the fundamental failings of these 'contract' claims," the defendants said in Monday's filing.